-Check How Much Storage Space is Used & Available on an iPad, iPhone, or iPod touch
+How to Check How Much Storage Space is Used & Available on iPhone or iPad

 - Open Settings and tap on “General”

 - Tap on “Usage” and wait for the spinning loading indicator to finish populating with data, look for the storage available and storage used data points at the top of the installed app list

 The iPhone and iPod touch displays this data at the very top:

 The iPad shows this data spread across the top of the screen too, looking slightly differently in even older versions of iOS, like iOS 6 and iOS 5, but note the information is the same in that it reveals storage information:

 Scrolling further down you’ll find how much space individual apps use, most of which are reasonably small but some games like Rage HD are enormous and will take up tons of MB’s of capacity.
 If you don’t find yourself using the largest apps in this list, or if you’ve already beaten a game and don’t play it any longer, you can always delete them now and then redownload them anytime in the future for free, all you need to do is go back to iTunes and the Purchased list to be able to access any apps you’ve bought or downloaded in the past.

 A few other important things to note: The Videos app shows a combined total of video storage on the iOS device, if you’re experiencing capacity issues you may want to remove individual videos that you have already watched, as each one can take up quite a bit of space as well.
 It’s not uncommon for HD video’s to be several GB large, meaning just a few of those will have eaten up all but the largest capacity versions of iOS hardware.